pyorot/sspc/readme.md

 # **sspc**: Skyward Sword Practice Codes

-This is the source code for [Skyward Sword Practice Codes](https://shoutplenty.tk/ss/pc).
+This is the source code for [Skyward Sword Practice Codes](https://shoutplenty.uk/ss/pc).
 It's written in Gecko for the cheat engine used by GameCube/Wii emulators/loaders, with some snippets written in the assembly (ASM) language of those systems.

 ## Release
-The codes themselves and all help material are published at <https://shoutplenty.tk/ss/pc>.
+The codes themselves and all help material are published at <https://shoutplenty.uk/ss/pc>.

+*(If this domain expires, there's also <https://shoutplenty.netlify.app/ss/pc>.)*

 ## Collab
 I hope this becomes a collaborative project.
 I'll review pull requests and discuss works on the [Skyward Sword discord](https://discordapp.com/invite/fa5kpVa).
 I've done my best to document things in comments and in the docs folder, so jump in :P.